-The Problem of finding a target whose position is unknown in an unknown planar environment is very important in many practical and academic research fields, the most significant are industry robotics, humanitarian robotics and military robotics where demining is a good example for the last two.
-In such problems, area coverage is a corresponding task since the searching unit will cover a certain area before finding the target,1 An extended problem deals with multiple targets whose position is unknown, examples are search/rescue missions, cleaning supermarkets and train stations, detecting contaminated or radioactive substances in factories, nuclear reactors or in the open field, planetary exploration and sample acquisition.
+The Problem of finding a target whose position is unknown in an unknown planar environment is very important in many practical and academic research fields, the most significant are humanitarian robotics, industry robotics and military robotics.
+Area coverage is a corresponding task, since the searching unit will cover a certain area before finding the target1, and when the number of targets in a specific area is unknown, the whole area must be covered.
+Examples for the problems above are demining, search/rescue missions, cleaning supermarkets and train stations, detecting contaminated or radioactive substances in factories, nuclear reactors or in the open field, planetary exploration and sample acquisition.
 This paper is concerned with the aforementioned problem solved by multiple mobile robots.
-Yoav Gabriely Department of Mechanical Engineering Technion, Israel Institute of Technology meeryg@tx.technion.ac.il

-The most critical parameter in mobile robot motion tasks is the physical travel time rather than onboard computation time.
+The most critical parameter in mobile robot motion tasks is the physical travel time rather than on-board computation time.
 Under a uniform velocity assumption, travel time corresponds to path length, and under the assumption of uniform velocity among all the robots, travel time corresponds to the path length of the robot that found the target, or of any other robot that terminated at the same time the target was found, since all the robots travel the same path length per time unit.
-We denote the distance traveled by each robot, l, and the optimal offline solution l{opt} .
+We denote the distance traveled by each robot, l, and the optimal off-line solution l{opt} .
 Under a uniform power output assumption, travel time corresponds to path traversibility cost.
 Hence the algorithm discussed in this paper is classified in terms of length or cost of the path traveled by one robot during algorithm execution.

 In the problem discussed above, using a group of robots can have many advantages over using only one robot, the most important is the shortening of the total mission time, another advantage is increased robustness, since the multitude of robots can easily overcome a malfunction in one or more of the units, an issue associated with redundancy.
 The decrease of the individual mechanical wear and power consumption per mission maximizes the life span of each robot and prolongs the whole mission duration and range.
-Other advantages concerns maintaining radio connectivity between the robots and the base station, as well as a decreased sensor uncertainty due to merging of overlapping information. it has been shown in [1], that multiple robots localize themselves more efficiently, especially when they have different sensor capabilities.
+Other advantages concerns maintaining radio connectivity between the robots and the base station.
+Another advantage of robot groups is a decreased sensor uncertainty due to merging of overlapping information, it has been shown in [1], that multiple robots localize themselves more efficiently, especially when they have different sensor capabilities.